coreneutron/coreneutron/README.md

 ⚡ Familiar with multiple programming languages, frameworks, and platforms and have good experience in Agile development, DevOps, and team collaboration.

-👨‍🎓 BS in Computer Science
+👨‍🎓 Bachelor of Science in Computer Science